JustArchiNET/Madness/README.md

 ---

+## Deprecation notice

+Due to the fact that we've dropped support for .NET Framework in our other projects, we don't intend to develop Madness further.
+You're free to fork or re-use Madness components if you find them useful!

+---

 ## Description

 Madness embraces your project by including compatibility layer for selected APIs normally not available on .NET Framework (and alike) platforms.